 Anti-theft: The RFID reader has a relay output function.
 When the reader reads a specific tag, it closes the relay triggering the external relay to close and activate the alarm indicator.

 Low operating cost: RFID tagging system is less costly and time-consuming than the traditional system.
 The traditional system involves huge labour cost.
 Also, the traditional tags need frequent replacements due to wear and tear.
 RFID tags last for a long time, hence the replacement cost reduces.
 The economies of scale bring down the operating cost as with the RFID system, a huge stock of goods and assets can be scanned with limited human resource and logistics.

 Shorter process: With Barcode, the reader has to scan each object one by one which makes the process time taking.
-Aber, with RFID, thousands of tags can be scanned in seconds reducing the operational time to a great extent.
+But, with RFID, thousands of tags can be scanned in seconds reducing the operational time to a great extent.
 Also, RFID technology can be integrated with other manufacturing and supply chain technologies and the lead time between order to delivery can be reduced considerably.

 RFID tags store more data: As compared to traditional tags and barcodes.
 RFID tags can store more data in the non-volatile memory.

 RFID can be applied with barcode: If you are using barcodes and would like to switch to RFID, or would like to use both simultaneously.
 You can easily attach printable paper labels to RFID tags.